zabulus/core/src/install/arch-specific/win32/installation_readme.txt

   automatically select a custom type.
 A full install requires combining components.
 For example:

-  /COMPONENTS="SuperServerComponent, ServerComponent,
+  /COMPONENTS="ServerComponent,
+               ServerComponent\SuperServerComponent,
                DevAdminComponent, ClientComponent"

-  would be required for a full install.
+  would be required for a full install of the SuperServer.

 /FORCE